outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

   - examine how info is being destroyed in black holes & in quantum physics - is this a process that can be used for encryption or is the info irretrievable?

+  - are the best encryption functions those with the fewest symmetries?

 ## Hacking